ImperialCollegeLondon/SWMManywhere/CONTRIBUTING.md

 pre-commit install
 ```

-You can customise the checks that `ruff` will make with the settings in
+You can customise the checks that `ruff`, `mypy`, and `refurb` will make with
-`pyproject.toml`.
-For `markdownlint`, you need to oedit the arguments included
+the settings in `pyproject.toml`.
+For `markdownlint`, you need to edit the
-in the .`pre-commit-config.yaml` file.
+arguments included in the .`pre-commit-config.yaml` file.

 ## Testing and coverage